-As the hypothetical example in Figure B suggests, if the journal charged a processing fee for every article submitted, and if that fee were intended to offset the entire editorial expense of the journal, then the fee would need to be set at \$750 per submission.
-On the other hand, were the journal to charge an article processing charge solely for accepted articles, the fee would need to be \$3,750 to cover all editorial costs (including costs incurred by rejected submissions).
+As the method in Figure C suggests, if the journal charged a processing fee for every article submitted, and if that fee were intended to offset the entire editorial expense of the journal, then (h), the fee per submission, would need to be set at (f) total net expense divided by (d) the number of articles submitted.
+On the other hand, were the journal to charge an article processing charge solely for accepted articles, (i) the fee per article, would need to be (f) divided by (c) the number of articles accepted and published.
 Depending on the scholarly or scientific discipline of the journal (and receptivity to article processing fees and the availability of research funds to support such fees), such fee levels would frequently prove too steep to be feasible.
 However, as noted, these fees can be lowered by using them in conjunction with other funding mechanisms.